Church of St. Nicholas in Tolmachi

 The Church of St. Nicholas in Tolmachi (Храм Святителя Николая в Толмачах) is both a Russian Orthodox house church and museum that is part of the State Tretyakov Gallery located in Moscow.
 The church is home to several religious relics and icons, including the culturally important Our Lady of Vladimir.

-First mentioned in 1625 when it was a wooden church, it has since been reconstructed and restored several times.
+First mentioned in 1625 when it was a wooden church, the Church of St. Nicholas in Tolmachi has since undergone several reconstructions and restorations.
 The church was ultimately closed in 1929 and became a neglected art storage house.
-Liturgical services were resumed after a unique arrangement between the Patriarchate and gallery were agreed to in 1993.
+Liturgical services were resumed after a unique arrangement between the Patriarchate and the gallery was agreed upon in 1993.

 Background

 Affiliations

 As a house church, the Church of St. Nicholas in Tolmachi is affiliated with both the State Tretyakov Gallery and the Moscow Patriarchate.
-The modern church acts as both a parish for the gallery's employees and as a museum open to the public; while active services are still held in the church, visitors can only enter the church through the Tretyakov Gallery, and religious artifacts are preserved in special climate-controlled environments.
+The modern church functions both as a parish for the gallery's employees and as a museum open to the public.
+While active services are still held in the church, visitors can only enter the church through the Tretyakov Gallery.
+Religious artifacts are preserved in special climate-controlled environments to ensure their preservation.

-Within the Russian Orthodox Church, the church is under Moskvoretsky deanery and the Urban Diocese of Moscow.
+Within the Russian Orthodox Church, the Church of St. Nicholas in Tolmachi is under Moskvoretsky deanery and the Urban Diocese of Moscow.

 Name

 The church's name derives from the Old Tolmachi settlement of Tatar translators located in what is now Old Tolmachevsky Lane in Moscow.
-These translators originally had migrated to the area in order to serve the Golden Horde during the time of the Tatar Yoke.
+These translators originally migrated to the area to serve the Golden Horde during the time of the Tatar Yoke.

 History

 Beginnings

-The initial version of the church was wooden, and it is in this state that the first mention of the church is made in a 1625 parish book.
-In March 1687, Patriarch Joachim visited the church for mass which generally indicated the parish had nobles and highly regarded individuals as members.
+The initial version of the church was wooden, as mentioned in a 1625 parish book.
+In March 1687, Patriarch Joachim visited the church for mass, which generally indicated the parish had nobles and highly regarded individuals as members.
 In 1697, a parishioner of the Resurrection Church in Kadashi, Longin Dobrynin, built the five-domed stone church in place of the wooden one.

-On the effort of Ekaterina Lazarevna Demidova, the Pokrovsky chapel was erected in 1770.
-Demidova was a widow, and she had sought to consecrate a chapel in the name of the Virgin Mary despite the ban on consecrating altars in her name.
+Through the effort of Ekaterina Lazarevna Demidova, the Pokrovsky chapel was erected in 1770.
+Demidova, a widow, sought to consecrate a chapel in the name of the Virgin Mary despite the prevailing ban on consecrating altars in her name.
 At the time, the Russian Orthodox Church preferred those honoring Mary to dedicate to one of her feast days.
-Demidova chose to dedicate to the Feast of the Intercession instead, and the chapel was dedicated the same year it was built.
-However, in commemoration of her initial desire for the temple to honor Mary; "Satisfy My Sorrows", which was the icon Demidova had originally wanted for the chapel, was later installed.
+Consequently, Demidova chose to dedicate the chapel to the Feast of the Intercession, and it was dedicated the same year it was built.
+However, in commemoration of her initial desire for the temple to honor Mary, the icon "Satisfy My Sorrows", which Demidova had originally wanted for the chapel, was later installed.